hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

 As usual, issuing `make` in the terminal will compile the source codes and build an executable called `pic_1d` in the build directory.
-If supported, the `-jx` option allows parallel source code compilation, where `x` is typically the number of cpu cores; for example, `make -j4`.
+If supported, the `-jx` option allows parallel compilation of source codes, where `x` is typically the number of cpu cores; for example, `make -j4`.
 `make clean` will clean up the intermediate build products as well as the executable (but not the data files produced by the simulation).